Most MTG researchers are involved as students or teachers in:

 - Cante Flamenco Tech on Miríadax_

-Cante Flamenco Tech is a course which aim is to teach cante flamenco with a technological emphasis.
+Cante Flamenco Tech is a course that aim is to teach cante flamenco with a technological emphasis.
 For this reason, the project integrates current sound analysis and music technologies in its application to one of the most characteristic aspects of cante flamenco, such as its vocal resources, which gives an interdisciplinary approach that integrates the acoustic fields, the sound processing and the singing.

 Online Educational Materials

-As part of courses and tutorials given by MTG researchers here are some useful educational materials:
+As part of courses and tutorials given by MTG researchers, here are some useful educational materials:

 - Audio Signal Processing for Music Applications, software and materials used in Audio Signal Processing class of SMC Master